Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample1_SubmitSparkJob.md

 ## Submitting Spark jobs

 To submit a Spark job, first create a `SparkBatchJob`, passing in an instance of `SparkBatchJobOptions` describing the job's parameters.
-Calling `CreateSparkBatchJob` with that job will submit it to Synapse.
+Calling `StartCreateSparkBatchJob` with that job will submit it to Synapse.

 ```C# Snippet:SubmitSparkBatchJob
 string name = $"batch-{Guid.NewGuid()}";